 Complicated civil like evictions, bank levies, wage garnishments, and property sales need special instructions, fees, and processing.
 The Writ of Execution forms issued by the courts can be used to perform multiple functions.
 Occasionally, there are errors or omissions on these documents.
 We need them to be complete and accurate to accomplish levies or evictions.
-We are unable to perform these services if the orders are incomplete or not proper on their face Please contact the civil officer for details on different fees and detailed instructions for service.
+We are unable to perform these services if the orders are incomplete or not proper on their face.
+Contact the Civil Unit if you need assistance.

 How can I correspond with the civil unit?